-This is the thirteenth release of the request for proposal.
-Based upon current grant utilization among grantees and received appropriations, up to \$5,000,000 is available for this grant round.
+This is the second release of the request for proposal.
+Based upon appropriations, up to \$1,880,000 is available for this grant round.
 The intention is to award as many grants as possible within the means of available funds.
+Proposals may be partially funded depending on the availability of funds and/or budget efficiency.
 Any future grant rounds will be contingent upon available funds.